 - (a) If an agency finds that an imminent peril to the public health, safety, or welfare requires immediate adoption of a rule and states in writing its reasons for that finding, the agency, without prior notice or hearing or upon any abbreviated notice and hearing that it finds practicable, may adopt an emergency rule.
 An emergency rule may be effective for not longer than [] days [renewable once up to [] days].
 The adoption of an emergency rule does not preclude adoption of an identical rule under Sections 304 through 308.
-The agency shall take appropriate measures to make an emergency rule known to the persons who may be affected by it. - (b) A rule that is expected to be noncontroversial may be promulgated in accordance with this subsection.
-[With the concurrence of the Governor, and after written notice to the applicable standing committees of both houses of the Legislature, [the Attorney General,][and the Rules Review Committee] [An] agency may submit a fast-track rule.
-A fast-track rule is subject to Sections 202 and 304, and must be published in the [administrative bulletin] along with a statement by the agency setting out the reasons for using fast-track rulemaking.
-If an objection to the use of the fast-track process is received within the public comment period from [50] or more persons [or any member of the applicable standing committee of either house of the [Legislature] [or the Rules Review Committee], the agency shall file notice of the objection with the [publisher] for publication in the [administrative bulletin] and proceed with the normal rulemaking process set out in this [article], with the initial publication of the fast-track rule serving as the notice of the proposed adoption of a rule. - (c) Each agency shall maintain a separate, official, current, and dated index of all rules adopted under this section.
+The agency shall take appropriate measures to make an emergency rule known to the persons who may be affected by it.
+An emergency rule proceeding can be used to change agency program requirements to avoid the imminent loss of federal funding for agency programs. - (b) A rule that is expected to be noncontroversial may be promulgated in accordance with this subsection.
+[With the concurrence of the Governor, and after written notice to the applicable standing committees of both houses of the Legislature, [the Attorney General,][and the Rules Review Committee] [An] agency may submit a direct final fast track rule.
+A direct final rulefast track rule is subject to Sections 202 and 304, and must be published in the [administrative bulletin] along with a statement by the agency setting out the reasons for using direct final rulemaking fast track rulemaking.
+If an objection to the use of the direct final rulemaking fast track process is received within the public comment period from any person[50] or more persons [or any member of the applicable standing committee of either house of the

+[Legislature] [or the Rules Review Committee], the agency shall file notice of the objection with the [publisher] for publication in the [administrative bulletin] and proceed with the normal rulemaking process set out in this [article], with the initial publication of the fast-track rule serving as the notice of the proposed adoption of a rule.

+(c) Each agency shall maintain a separate, official, current, and dated index of all rules adopted under this section.
 Each agency shall also maintain a compilation of all rules adopted under this section.
 Each addition to, change in, or deletion from, the official compilation must also be dated and indexed and a record thereof kept.
 The index and compilation must be made available at agency offices for public inspection and copying [and online via the publisher's Internet website].
 The index and compilation must be kept current by the agency at least every [30] days.
 The full compilation must also be furnished to the [publisher] [Governor] [Secretary of State] [Attorney General].